 Uses of track saws

 An operator can use a track saw for angular cuts, cross cuts, and long rip cuts accurately.
-In woodworking, track saw is used to slice down large boards into smaller accurate rectangular sections.
+In woodworking, a track saw is used to slice down large boards into smaller accurate rectangular sections.

 Track saws can provide mobility, ease of use, and accurate cutting.
 You can cut hardboards, particle boards, wood, plywood, MDF, and OSB with track saws.